davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theOtherSide/dogsPerceived.md

+_Perception check succeeded_

-{{playerName}} was not a dogs expert, but she could tell when a dog was aggresive.
+{{playerName}} was not a dog expert, but she could tell when a dog was aggressive.
 It could be the growling or the bare teeth, but she knew that stepping closer to them would mean trouble.